How to Stop Premiere Pro from Crashing

 Tip #7: Prevent Computer Overheating

-Too many tasks going in the background can make the computer overheat while using Premiere Pro.
+Too many tasks running in the background can make the computer overheat while using Premiere Pro.
 Make sure to close out any programs or web pages that are not currently in use to improve Premiere Pro’s performance.

 Tip #8: Remove Third-Party Plug-Ins and Effects